Special reception needs of vulnerable groups

 The law further details the modalities of some of these categories of special reception conditions particularly regarding the special needs of children[8] (including unaccompanied children)[9] and housing conditions.

-There are no specific mechanisms, standard operating procedures, or units in place to systematically identify asylum seekers in need of special reception conditions.
+There are no specific mechanisms, standard operating procedures, or units in place to systematically identify asylum applicants in need of special reception conditions.
 The only exceptions are age assessment procedures and procedures for the identification and protection of potential victims of trafficking that present practical and technical implementation challenges (see Identification).

-In practice, in the framework of admissibility (including Dublin) and accelerated procedures on the territory, asylum seekers who present apparent vulnerabilities entailing special reception needs such as children, disabled people, elderly people, pregnant women, single parents with minor children, persons with serious illnesses or mental disorders referred to CPR for the provision of material reception conditions, are generally identified by the organisation.
-This can be based on information received from SEF/AIMA prior to their referral to CPR’s reception centres, but mostly depends on information voluntarily provided by the applicants or collected directly during legal assistance, social interviews or initial medical screenings.
+In practice, in the framework of admissibility (including Dublin) and accelerated procedures on the territory, asylum applicants who present apparent vulnerabilities entailing special reception needs such as children, disabled people, elderly people, pregnant women, single parents with minor children, persons with serious illnesses or mental disorders referred to CPR for the provision of material reception conditions, are generally identified by the organisation.

 CPR’s teams often liaise with other organisations to provide specific support to the special needs of particularly vulnerable residents.

-According to SCML, asylum seekers referred to the organisation by the SOG benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
+According to SCML, asylum applicants referred to the organisation by the SOG benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
 Rooms with individual bathrooms can also be used to respond to certain special needs.
-Similarly, according to ISS special needs are assessed and vulnerable asylum seekers are provided differentiated support during the regular procedure, notably in the case of children, disabled and the elderly.
+Similarly, according to ISS special needs are assessed and vulnerable asylum applicants are provided differentiated support during the regular procedure, notably in the case of children, disabled and the elderly.

-According to the information provided by SCML, the team ensuring support to asylum seekers includes a psychologist.
+According to the information provided by SCML, the team ensuring support to asylum applicants includes a psychologist.
 Applicants can also be referred to psychiatric care within the health care units managed by the organisation.
 SCML also confirms that access to mental healthcare within the SNS is often challenging, particularly due to delays, suitability of available solutions and language barriers.

 JRS also has a Mental Health Office, specialising in the field of migration.

 In 2022, a new SOG sub-group was created in order to address the area of vulnerabilities within the asylum system.
 The group was composed by ACM, CPR, ISS, SCML, SEF, and UNHCR.
-According to the information provided by UNHCR, the group was active during the first semester, but its activities were halted with the suspension of the activity of the SOG.[12]
-In April 2023, the sub-group organised a meeting with multiple stakeholders active in the field of asylum, migration, healthcare, security and child-protection to discuss, inter alia, practices and recommendations concerning special needs.
-Further output of its activity was not publicly available at the time of writing.
+During 2023, its activities were halted with the suspension of the activity of the SOG.[10]
+According to information provided by UNHCR, the group did not resume in 2024 and issues related to vulnerabilities were discussed within the framework of the working group on migration and asylum led by the Judicial High Council.
+However these discussions are primarily within the framework of detention measures.

 Reception of families and children